zyazyaG/Project_4/README.md

 ## Overview

 For this project, I will be acting as a consultant for a real-estate investment firm.
 The main goal for my project is to identify **Top 5 zipcodes** that are worth investing in and **forecast the price** for future.
-The assumptions that real investment firm has to meet are following:
+The assumptions of best Zip codes are following:

-* The minimum capital of investment is \$200,000
+* The minimum capital to enter the market is \$200,000
-* The goal is to invest in highly urbanized U.S. areas
+* Highly urbanized U.S. areas
 * Low risk factor (low volatility threshold)

 ***